mcobit/retrosmc/README.md

     You should have at least 2 GB of free space on your sdcard.

-    Please be sure to uninstall any older versions of retrosmc.
-Save your ROMS and BIOS files before doing so!

     Please report bugs and don't expect everything to work.

     This is now a full RetroPie installation, all scripts and files should be present